johnboiles/obs-mac-virtualcam/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 _Attention: While Zoom says they re-enabled virtual cameras, only certain ones they whitelisted work.
-Currently, this plugin does not work with Zoom!_
+Currently, this plugin does not work with Zoom out of the box!
+See https://github.com/johnboiles/obs-mac-virtualcam/wiki/Compatibility#apps-dont-allow-dal-plugins for a workaround._

 **Describe the bug**
 A clear and concise description of what the bug is.